Arcadia-Science/B-SOID/README.md

 cd /path/to/B-SOID/
 ```

-For MacOS users (note: you need an x86 archicture MacOS):
+For MacOS users (note: you need a Mac with an Intel chip or use the Rosetta emulator on an Apple silicon based Macs):
 ```bash
 conda env create -n bsoid_v2 -f requirements.yaml (macOS)
 ```